Exponential growth of homotopy groups of suspended finite complexes

 Our observation is that by applying different but the same type of Lie actions, we can get many pieces of suspensions of $X$ that are all the wedge summands of $L_\ast(X)$ (Proposition \ref{multiBeben}).
-Then in order to prove the $p$-or $\mathbb{Z}/p^r$-hyperbolicity of such spaces in the spirit of the proof of the previous results, it suffices to find some suitable knowledge of the homotopy groups of $X$, for instance, to find a $\mathbb{Z}/p^r$ summand in each term of some arithmetic sequence $\pi_\ast(\Sigma^\ast X)$ as before.
+In particular, it means that such $X$ satisfies condition $2)$ of Theorem \ref{mainhyper}.
+Then in order to prove the $p$- or $\mathbb{Z}/p^r$-hyperbolicity of such spaces in the spirit of the proof of the previous results, it suffices to establish some suitable knowledge of the homotopy groups of $X$, for instance, to find a $\mathbb{Z}/p^r$ summand in each term of some arithmetic sequence $\pi_\ast(\Sigma^\ast X)$ as before.

 Before the end of the introduction, it is also interesting to raise the following question:

 \begin{question} Suppose $X$ is a simply connected $p$-hyperbolic (or $\mathbb{Z}/p^r$-hyerbolic) finite $CW$ complex of dimension $n$.
 Are there numbers $\lambda>0$ and $C>1$ such that